The greatest source of stress in life is worrying about things you can’t control. The greatest source of tragedy is ignoring what you can.

 Intent is a way of thinking and this way of thinking will give you the power to take control of your life.

-Physical training is a powerful tool for strengthening your intent and controlling your life because it provides immediate, tangible feedback.
+Physical training is a powerful tool for strengthening your intent and taking charge of your life because it provides immediate, tangible feedback.

 Physical training forces you to be disciplined and the only way to be disciplined is to strengthen your intent.

 Physical training causes change and growth that is very easy for you to see.
-This motivates you and further intensifies your intent.
+Seeing the benefits of a healthy lifestyle motivates you and further intensifies your desire for self-control

-It shows your mind what is possible when you control and focus your intent.
+It shows your mind what is possible when you focus your intent on self-improvement.

 It’s impossible to influence exactly how your body will develop, but forcing yourself to workout will produce a change.